Baxos: Backing off for Robust and Efficient Consensus: Evaluation

 We used Redis~\cite{carlson2013redis} with YCSB-A~\cite{cooper2010benchmarking} workload for this experiment.
 YCSB-A is a cloud benchmark workload that consists of a mix of 50/50 reads and writes modelling a session store recording recent actions.
 It assumes 1kB records with 10 fields of 100B each.
 The key selection is based on the Zipfian distribution.
 Redis is an in-memory key-value store that supports multiple data structures and operations, such as hash maps, sets and lists.
 We chose Redis as the backend application due to its wide adoption in the cloud performance analysis literature.

-Figure~\ref{fig:scalability} depicts the scalability of \sys with respect to increasing replica counts in the wide area.
+Figure~\ref{fig:scalability} depicts the scalability of \sys with respect to increasing replica counts in the wide-area.
 We first observe that the throughput values in this experiment are lower than the values presented in Figure~\ref{fig:best_case_performance}.
-Second, we observe that when the number of replicas is increased from three to nine, the throughput of each algorithm decreases: \sys (from 22,300 to 17,600), Multi-Paxos and Raft (from 27,000 to 21,500) and Mencius (from 18,300 to 11,250) requests per second.
+Second, we observe that when the number of replicas is increased from three to nine, the throughput of each algorithm decreases; the throughput of \sys decreases from 19,000 to 14,500, whereas for Multi-Paxos and Raft the throughput decreases from 27,000 to 22,500) requests per second.

-We observe a reduction of the maximum throughput for all four consensus algorithms compared to the normal case performance experiment above (see Figure~\ref{fig:best_case_performance}) due to the higher network bandwidth usage of this experiment.
+We observe a reduction of the maximum throughput for all four consensus algorithms compared to the normal case performance experiment above (~\Cref{fig:best_case_performance}) due to the higher network bandwidth usage of this experiment.
 In the normal case performance experiment, we employed our micro benchmark with a 8B request size whereas in this scalability experiment we employed the YCSB-A workload with a 1kB request size.

-The throughput of \sys, Multi-Paxos, Raft and Mencius decrease by 21\%, 20\%, 20\% and 39\%, respectively, when the replica set size is increased from three to nine, due to two main reasons.
-First, with increasing replica count, the number of messages sent when proposing a new command (Append Entries RPC in Raft, and Propose message in Multi-Paxos, \sys and Mencius) by the proposer (an arbitrary node in \sys, Mencius and the leader replica in Multi-Paxos, Raft), increases.
-This is because the Propose message is a broadcast and it increases the network I/O overhead.
-Second, with an increasing replica count, the quorum size ($n/2 +1$) increases, thus the proposer has to collect Accept messages from an increasing number of replicas.
-This affects the performance because in the wide area experiments the proposer has to wait to collect responses from replicas located further away.
+The throughput of \sys, Multi-Paxos, and Raft decrease by 21\%, 20\%, and 20\% respectively, when the replica set size is increased from three to nine, due to two main reasons.
+First, with increasing replica count, the number of messages sent and received, when proposing a new command by the proposer, increases.
+Second, with an increasing replica count, the quorum size ($n/2 +1$) increases, thus the proposer has to collect Accept messages from a larger number of replicas.
+This affects the performance because in the wide-area experiments the proposer has to wait to collect responses from replicas located further away.

 Using this empirical study on scalability, we conclude that \sys scales to a minimum of nine nodes while exhibiting the same percentage throughput loss with respect to the number of nodes as Multi-Paxos and Raft.